 Thursday: Island of Brač–Split

 Our today’s destination is Split, Croatia’s second largest city and capital of Dalmatia.
 The 1700 years old city was once the palace of the Roman Emperor Diocletian, and is today under the protection of the UNESCO.
-After a guided city tour, the rest of the day is at your disposal to discover the old town on your own.
+After a guided city tour, the rest of the evening is at your disposal to discover the old town on your own.
 Overnight stay in the port of Split.

 Around 11:00 am, we leave Split and sail to a cove of the island of Čiovo to enjoy the last swim in the waters of the Adriatic Sea.
 Then we will return to the starting point of our two weeks voyage, Trogir, with its beautiful old town, protected by the UNESCO, also called “the Museum City”.
 Enjoy the experience of a guided walking tour through the winding streets and discover impressive walls, towers, churches, frescoes and vaults.
 Do not miss out on taking a look into the unique old yards.
+Enjoy the last evening of your cruise with a romantic dinner at one of Trogir`s numerous restaurants.

 * 15-day cruise according to the itinerary